 Miami and Asbestos Facts

 - Miami-Dade County had the fourth-highest number of asbestos-related deaths in Florida between 1999 and 2013.

 - The county’s death toll from asbestos causes was 745 during that period.

 - Several shipyards in Miami contributed to asbestos deaths in the area.
 Other contributors included Bendix, a brake manufacturer, and Nabi pharmaceuticals.

 Miami’s economy once relied on the shipbuilding and repair industry.
 Ships at one time used asbestos in nearly all components, putting workers at risk of exposure.
 Shipyards associated with asbestos, in Miami include:

 - Merrill Stevens Drydock

-Guilder’s health began to rapidly deteriorate as the cancer began to spread throughout his body.
-As a result, the trial was expedited, resulting in a $24.1 million victory for Guilder.
+Guilder’s health declined rapidly and the trial was expedited, resulting in a $24.1 million victory for Guilder.
 The total includes pain and suffering, as well as future lost income.
 In addition, his wife and three children were awarded $7.1 million, which was factored into the total amount.